PostHog/handbook/docs/handbook/communication.md

 1. Not every solution will solve the problem at hand.
 Keep discussions focused by **defining the problem first** and **explaining your rationale** behind the Minimal Viable Change (MVC) proposed in the MR.
 1. Be proactive and consistent with communication on discussions that have external stakeholders such as customers.
 It's important to keep communication flowing to keep everyone up to date.
 MRs can appear stale if there aren't recent discussions and no clear definition on when another update will be provided, based on feedback.
 This leaves those subscribed in the dark, causing unnecessary surprise if something ends up delayed and suddenly jumps to the next milestone.
 It is important that MRs are closed in a timely manner through approving or rejecting the open requests.
 1. Have a **bias for action** and don't aim for consensus.
 Every MR is a proposal, if an MRs author isn't responsive take ownership of it and complete it.
 Some improvement is better than none.
 1. **Cross link** issues or other MRs with related conversations.
-E.g. if there’s a ZenDesk ticket that caused you to create a GitLab.com MR, make sure to document the MR link in the ZenDesk ticket and vice versa.
 And when approving or rejecting the MR, include reason or response from ZenDesk.
 Put the link at the top of each MR's description with a short mention of the relationship (Report, Dependency, etc.) and use one as the central one and ideally close the alternate if duplicate.
 1. If submitting a change for a feature, **update the description with the final conclusions** (Why an MR was rejected or why it was approved).
 This makes it much easier to see the current state of an issue for everyone involved in the implementation and prevents confusion and discussion later on.
 1. Submit the **smallest** item of work that makes sense.
 When proposing a change, submit the smallest reasonable commit, put suggestions for other enhancements in separate issues/MRs and link them.
-If you're new to GitLab and are writing documentation or instructions, submit your first merge request for at most 20 lines.
+If you're new to PostHog and are writing documentation or instructions, submit your first merge request for at most 20 lines.
 1. Do not leave MRs open for a long time.
 MRs should be **actionable** -- stakeholders should have a clear understanding of what changed and what they are ultimately approving or rejecting.
 1. Make a conscious effort to **prioritize** your work.
 The priority of items depends on multiple factors: Is someone waiting for the answer?
 What is the impact if you delay it?
 How many people does it affect, etc.?
 1. When submitting a MVC, **ask for feedback** from your peers.
 For example, if you're a designer and you propose a design, ping a fellow designer to review your work.
 If they suggest changes, you get the opportunity to improve your design and propose an alternative MR. This promotes collaboration and advances everyone's skills.